Nibamot/empower-enb-proto/readme.md

 Again, as for any other installation, you will need superuser rights in order to perform such changes on the filesystem.

+## Proto Bindings
+The library has been improved in order to include bindings of various programming languages.
+The bindings aim to provide an interface to the proto library (written in C) to the environment provided by other languages.

 ### License
 The code is released under the Apache License, Version 2.0.